Surgery

 Endoscopic third ventriculostomy (ETV)

-ETV involves making a tiny hole inside your brain to allow the extra CSF to drain into another part of the brain, where it is absorbed.
+ETV involves making a tiny hole inside your brain at the third ventricle.
+This allows the extra CSF to drain into another part of the brain, where it is absorbed.
+This reduces the pressure inside the brain.
+The ventricles are spaces inside the brain filled with CSF.

 ETV isn’t suitable for everyone.
 You might have it if your hydrocephalus is caused by a blockage.